-MATH458, ABSTRACT ALGEBRA, 3.0 Hours.
+MATH458.
+ABSTRACT ALGEBRA.
+3.0 Semester Hrs.

-(II) This course is an introduction to the concepts of contemporary abstract algebra and applications of those concepts in areas such as physics and chemistry.
+(I) This course is an introduction to the concepts of contemporary abstract algebra and applications of those concepts in areas such as physics and chemistry.
 Topics include groups, subgroups, isomorphisms and homomorphisms, rings, integral domains and fields.
-Prerequisites: MATH213, MATH223 or MATH224, and MATH300 or consent of the instructor.
+Prerequisites: MATH300.
 3 hours lecture; 3 semester hours.